 The purpose of the home reading program is to develop reading fluency and expression.
 Reading fluency refers to a child’s ability to read sight words and new words smoothly and with confidence.

-When you are ready to exchange the home reading book (it is when your child has completed the reading assignment and doesn’t have to be every day) please put the book and the sheets into the bag provided, and return it to school for exchange.
-You may leave the orange sheet in the bag as well or keep it at home.
+When you are ready to exchange the home reading book (it is when your child has completed the reading assignment and doesn’t have to be every day) please put the book and the sheets into the envelope provided, and return it to school for exchange.

 I would encourage you to have other reading times at home with your child (or children) for enjoyment.
 I have noticed that all of the Grade One students enjoy story time in the classroom – they listen, they laugh, they discuss.
 Reading books together is the best way to develop a love of reading in your child.